 Eagle 'chop shop' case offers window into trafficking trade

-This Feb.
-1, 2016, file photo provided by the Nevada Department of Wildlife shows a Nevada game warden displaying the carcasses and wings of two golden eagles and a hawk seized from an Arizona man accused of killing an eagle and illegally possessing raptor parts at the department's office in Elko.
+A Nevada game warden displays the carcasses and wings of two golden eagles and a hawk in February 2016 that were seized from an Arizona man accused of killing an eagle and illegally possessing raptor parts.
 A two-year undercover operation in South Dakota has led to indictments against 15 people for illegally trafficking eagles and other migratory birds.

 Add your comments below